erchaves/node-express-dust/readme.md

 # node-express-dust vanilla js scaffolding

-## A vanilla js scaffolding for working with node, express, and dust
+## A vanilla js scaffolding powered by node, express, and dust templating.

+### Features:
+-- Simple ES6 class module structure.
+No extra framework.
+-- Babel with es2015
+-- Gulp build process
+-- Auto livereload
+-- [Dust.js](http://www.dustjs.com/) template rendering with the same files on server or browser client.
+-- Includes a tiny ~3kb of [Sprinkles](https://www.npmjs.com/package/@erchaves/sprinkles) for convenient DOM and AJAX utils.
+-- Works on heroku out of the box

 ## Development Setup